pavpanchekha/bitrate-lab/ARMSTRONG.md

 top four bitrates before the move, this is termed a *sort-order change*.
-Armstrong maintains the sampling rate as an exponentially-weighted moving average of the frequency of sort-order changes times a multiplier; the multiplier is $\sqrt{2}$ to the power of the current position of the rate in the sorting order (minus 4).
+Armstrong maintains the sampling rate as an exponentially-weighted moving average of the frequency of sort-order changes times a multiplier; the multiplier varies exponentially with the position of the rate in the sorting order.
-As a result, the worst rate is sampled 11 times less frequently than it changes sort order, while the second-best rate is sampled 3 times for every sort order change.
 No sample rate is allowed to increase beyond two seconds (a cutoff inspired by Minstrel).
 When a bitrate is the best bitrate, and thus the bitrate used by use packets, its sampling rate is reset to the "normal sampling rate" of 10 milliseconds.

-If a bitrate does not experience sort-order changes, but the time since its last sort-order change is greater than its sampling rate, its sampling rate is increased with

-    ewma(samplerate, multiplier * streaktime, 1)

-where the `streaktime` is the time since the last sort-order change, and 1 represents the weight in the EWMA.
+# Why is Armstrong Better?

+Armstrong has a few core ideas that improve on previous algorithms:

+ + Accurate transmission time estimation.
+Previous algorithms got this wrong or took shortcuts; it turns out that if you're optimizing for the wrong thing, it doesn't matter how close you get.

+ + Sampling rates that are worse than the current one.
+One day the current rate will no longer be the best rate, and on that day you will want to know which rate is second-best.

+ + Tuning each rate's sampling rate.
+Rates that never work should be infrequently sampled; Armstrong solves this with an algorithm based on sort order changes.

+These three ideas form the core of Armstrong and, in fact, Armstrong more or less lacks other ideas at all.